 The Indian government has revised the rules on re-entering the country while on a tourist visa.
 The previous rule of no re-entry on the same visa for 2 months after leaving India no longer applies to foreign nationals coming to India except in case of nationals of Afghanistan, China, Iran, Pakistan, Iraq, Sudan, Bangladesh, foreigners of Pakistan and Bangladesh origins and stateless persons.
 You should review the Indian Ministry of Home Affairs information here on which visa you may need.
-For further clarification as to the correct Indian visa that you should be applying for, please contact the Visa Section of the Embassy of India in Dublin .
+This information is for guidance, you should seek further clarification on the correct Indian visa that you may require from the Visa Section of the Embassy of India.

 Passports are required to be valid for a minimum of six months.Top